cloudmesh/cloudmesh-manual/docs-source/source/installation/quickstart/quickstart.rst

    cms vm list

-would than add the appropriate options to the command.
+would then add the appropriate options to the command.
 To reset the show to all vms set name and cloud to all

 .. code:: bash